 The presence of registered sexual offender in the neighbourhood may orchestrate sustained fear and apprehension for the residents.
 For example, when members of a rural community in New York were notified of the presence of two registered sexual offenders in the community, they reacted by posting various warning signs such as monsters live here.
-Aside from posting several trepidation signs, the community embarked on protest through the media and prevailed on the landlords of the registered sexual offenders to evict them from the community.
-The apprehensive mood of the residents of the community was aptly captured through the postings by two of its members which expressed thus:
+Aside from posting several trepidation signs, the community embarked on protest through the media and prevailed on the landlords of the registered sexual offenders to evict them from the

-24Pub L No. 109-248 (2007)
+22Pub L No. 103-322 (1990)